 Commissariat à l'Energie Atomique et aux Energies Alternatives (CEA)

 The French Alternative Energies and Atomic Energy Commission (CEA) is a key player in research, development and innovation in four main areas: defence and security, low carbon energies (nuclear and renewable energies), technological research for industry, fundamental research in the physical sciences and life sciences.
 The CEA is established in nine centers spread throughout France.
 It works in partnership with many other research bodies, local authorities and universities.
 In 2018, CEA employ near 20 000 person including 1181 PhD and 170 postdoctorate with a total budget of 5.3 billion euro.
 CEA is a major institute in France involved in 427 European projects and is working with over 700 industrial partners.
 CEA is the first research institute depository of patent in France with 704 patents deposited in 2018 and over 6 700 family of active patents.
+The CEA is involved through 2 teams: the Laboratoire National Henri Becquerel (LNE-LNHB) and The Sensors and Electronic Architectures Laboratories (LCAE) are two laboratories of the CEA both in the same direction and in the same center of Paris-Saclay.
+Both laboratories are working on common institutional or industrial projects. |

 Team 1: The Laboratoire National Henri Becquerel (LNE-LNHB)